Skip to content

 A bicycle user since age 10, I became a fietsster/urban cyclist in 2011.
 That year a serious injury made walking any distance difficult, but I found that pedalling my bike worked like physio and riding allowed me to get to work, socialize with my friends, and reduce my environmental impact.
 I became an all season bicycle commuter when Stantec sponsored Edmonton's initial downtown bike grid, and the city plowed it all winter.
 The thrill of winterbiking, especially the sound of tires on fresh snow, was so unexpected!
 I became an advocate for women's urban cycling partly in response to the ignorance of drivers and legislators who seemed to believe — contrary to the actual legislation — that all streets were soley the domain of cars.
 I have stayed a fietsster because of the major cost savings, ease of transportation, reduced environmental impact, wonderful community, and most of all the absolute freedom that my bicycle provides.

-Sarah Bisbee
+Sarah Bisbee (she/her)

 Vice-President